openstack/trove/doc/source/install/verify.rst

      Create an image for the type of database you want to use, for example, MySQL, MariaDB, etc.

    * Create a datastore.
-You need to create a separate datastore for each type of database you want to use, for example, MySQL, MongoDB, Cassandra.
-This example shows you how to create a datastore for a MySQL database:
+You need to create at least one datastore version for each type of database supported.
+This example creates a datastore version for MySQL 5.7.29:

      .. code-block:: console

-        $ trove-manage datastore_update mysql ""
-        $ trove-manage datastore_version_update mysql 5.7 mysql $imageid "" 1
+        $ openstack datastore version create 5.7.29 mysql mysql "" trove,mysql --active --default

 #.
 Create a database `instance
    <http://docs.openstack.org/user-guide/create_db.html>`_.